 The books are adorned with fold-out dust-jackets, which list the main cast of characters on the inside cover flap.

-Three Tom Baker adventures were also released on home video in the late 1980s; these were published by Pony Video, and had Japanese subtitles rather than being dubbed.
+Three Tom Baker adventures were also released on home video in the late 1980s; these were published by Pony Video for both rental and retail, with Japanese subtitles rather than being dubbed.

-- サイバーメンの復讐 / Saibaman-no Gyakushyuu (The Cyberman's Counterattack, or The Counterattack of the Cybermen) (Revenge of the Cybermen) (1983) [which is a slight variation on the title used for the 1993 broadcast]
+- サイバーメンの復讐 / Saibaman-no Gyakushyuu (The Cyberman's Counterattack, or The Counterattack of the Cybermen) (Revenge of the Cybermen) (circa 1985/86) [which is a slight variation on the title used for the later TV broadcast]

 A laser disc of the TV Movie (in NTSC) was also released by MCA/Universal/CIC Video (Hong Kong).
-But while the disc itself was manufactured in Japan (the back sleeve says "Made in Japan"), it was in English with Chinese subtitles only.
-(There is also a DVD of the movie which has Japanese subtitles, but it is believed that this may actually be a bootleg of the laser disc, and therefore not an official release.)
+But while the disc itself was manufactured in Japan (the back sleeve says "Made in Japan"), it was in English with Chinese subtitles only; this disc was available in Hong Kong, but may have also been shipped to mainland China.
+(There is also a DVD of the movie which has Japanese subtitles, but it is believed that this may actually be a bootleg ripped from the laser disc, the VHS or maybe even off the TV transmission, and therefore not an official release.)